gagansuie/gagansuie/README.md

 ## 🦸‍♂️ I am the PR the code economy needs
 ### AI, Mobile, Cloud, Devops, Gaming
 - 👨‍💻 I’m currently working on Mage
-- 🌱 I’m currently learning Svelte and Unreal Engine 5
+- 🌱 I’m currently learning Svelte and iOS
 - 💬 Ask me about AI, Android, iOS, Jamstack, Unreal Engine 5, CICD, Cloudflare, and everything inbetween
 - 📫 How to reach me: LinkedIn and Twitter
 - ⚡ Fun fact: I've been coding everyday for 15 years